hazzardweb/ajax-comment-system-docs/debugging.md

 ## Debug Mode

 If enabled, more detailed error messages will be shown on every error that occurs, otherwise a simple generic error is shown.

-To enable use the debug mode edit `comments/general.php` and set `'debug' => true;`.
+To enable use the debug mode edit `config/general.php` and set `'debug' => true,`.

 ## Browser Dev Tools

 If you get a _"Opps!
-Unexpected error."_ error message, you can use the browser dev tools to see the actual errors and response from server.
+Unexpected error."_ error message, you can use the browser dev tools to see the actual errors and response from server (make sure the debug mode is enabled).

 In Google Chrome, right-click and select __Inspect Element__, or use the keyboard shortcut: <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>I</kbd> (or <kbd>Cmd</kbd>+<kbd>Opt</kbd>+<kbd>I</kbd> on Mac).